An Introduction to Flow Matching and Diffusion Models: Flow Matching

 Note the difference to \cref{eq:marginal_loss_function}: we use the conditional vector field $\uref_t(x|z)$ instead of the marginal vector $\uref_t(x)$.
 As we have an analytical formula for $\uref_t(x|z)$, we can minimize the above loss easily.
 But wait, what sense does it make to regress against the conditional vector field if it's the marginal vector field we care about?
 As it turns out, by \themeit{explicitly} regressing against the tractable, conditional vector field, we are \themeit{implicitly} regressing against the intractable, marginal vector field.
 The next result makes this intuition precise.

 \begin{theorem} The marginal flow matching loss equals the conditional flow matching loss up to a constant.
 That is,

 where $C$ is independent of $\theta$.
 Therefore, their gradients coincide:

-Hence, minimizing $\Lcond(\theta)$ with e.g., stochastic gradient descent (SGD) is equivalent to minimizing $\Lmarg(\theta)$ with in the same fashion.
-In particular, for the minimizer $\theta^*$ of $\Lcond(\theta)$, it will hold that $u_t^{\theta^*}=\uref_t$ (assuming an infintely expressive parameterization). \end{theorem} \begin{proof} The proof works by expanding the mean-squared error into three components and removing constants:
+Hence, minimizing $\Lcond(\theta)$ with e.g., stochastic gradient descent (SGD) is equivalent to minimizing $\Lmarg(\theta)$ in the same fashion.
+In particular, \textbf{for the minimizer $\theta^*$ of $\Lcond(\theta)$, it will hold that $u_t^{\theta^*}=\uref_t$, i.e. the neural network will equal the marginal vector field} (assuming an infinitely expressive parameterization). \end{theorem} \begin{proof}[Direct Proof] The proof works by expanding the mean-squared error into three components and removing constants:

 where $(i)$ holds by definition, in $(ii)$ we used the formula $\|a-b\|^2=\|a\|^2-2a^Tb+\|b\|^2$, in $(iii)$ we define a constant $C_1$ and in $(iv)$ we used the sampling procedure of $p_t$ given by \cref{eq:marginal_prob_path}.
 Let us reexpress the second summand: